lajanki/rpi-hwmonitor-display/README.md

 ```

 ## Windows setup
 Running the poller on Windows requires some additional preparations.
 The library used to poll CPU statistics on Linux, `psutil`, has limited functionality on Windows.
-In order to retain it, polling on Windows relies on a 3rd party software, [Open Hardware Monitor](https://openhardwaremonitor.org/).
+In order to retain it, polling on Windows relies on a 3rd party software, [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor).
 Download the monitor and run it in the background.
 Having it automatically start on Windows startup is recommended.

 Next, install Windows only dependencies with
 ```